 Homeowners and farmers sometimes discover old, unusable or “obsolete” pesticides in the shed, garage of cellar.
 DDT, dioxin-containing 2,4,5-T and compounds of arsenic, mercury or lead all marvels in their day are now banned because of their hazards to human health, wildlife or to the environment.
 Sometimes pesticides become unusable because they freeze or get damp and solidify.
 Mainer’s who want to dispose of these wastes in an environmentally sound manner are often discouraged to learn that proper disposal of waste pesticides is prohibitively expensive.

-- Option 1: fillable PDF file: Open the file, fill in the information, print it out, and mail it to the BPC (mailing address on the form).
+- Option 2: Registration Form as fillable PDF: Open the file, fill in the information, print it out, and mail it to the BPC (mailing address on the form).

-- Option 2: Word file: Open the file, fill in the information, and
+- Option 3: Registration Form as Word file: Open the file, fill in the information, and

 - if your e-mail program allows it, send it directly from the open file to the BPC at the address above.